ItzCam/CECS-326-Operating-Systems-/README.md

-# Fall 2020 Operating Systems
+# CECS 326 Operating Systems
-CECS - 326
+Fall 2020
 Prof. Hailu Xu

 These are all the projects I have done in this class.
 You will need to install a VM and install Ubuntu to be able to compile and run these projects.